Analyzing Firm Capital Mortgage Investment (OTCMKTS:FCMGF) and Aareal Bank (OTCMKTS:AAALF)

-Firm Capital Mortgage Investment (OTCMKTS:FCMGF – Get Rating) and Aareal Bank (OTCMKTS:AAALF – Get Rating) are both finance companies, but which is the superior business?
-We will contrast the two businesses based on the strength of their institutional ownership, analyst recommendations, profitability, valuation, earnings, dividends and risk.
+Firm Capital Mortgage Investment (OTCMKTS:FCMGF – Get Rating) and Aareal Bank (OTCMKTS:AAALF – Get Rating) are both finance companies, but which is the superior stock?
+We will compare the two companies based on the strength of their earnings, valuation, dividends, profitability, analyst recommendations, institutional ownership and risk.

-This table compares Firm Capital Mortgage Investment and Aareal Bank’s revenue, earnings per share (EPS) and valuation.
+This table compares Firm Capital Mortgage Investment and Aareal Bank’s revenue, earnings per share and valuation.

 |Gross Revenue